 - The LTV in relation to your loan remaining within the restrictions of the product selected.

 If you want to change the term of your mortgage you can do so subject to the following criteria being met:

 - Maximum Term 40 years

-- The mortgage term must end before any applicant reaches age 70 (if you would like the mortgage to extend beyond age 70 you must proceed with your application on an advised basis either in one of our branches or by calling us).
+- The mortgage term must end before any applicant reaches age 70 (if you would like the mortgage to extend beyond age 70 you must proceed with your application on an advised basis by calling us).